klauspost/compress/README.md

 | 8     | 160279 | 99.99% |
 | 9     | 160279 | 99.99% |

-To interpret and example, this version of deflate compresses input of 407287 bytes to 180539 bytes at level 1, which is 96% of the size of what the standard library produces; 187563 bytes.
+To interpret and example, this version of deflate compresses input of 407287 bytes to 161274 bytes at level 5, which is 98.6% of the size of what the standard library produces; 161274 bytes.

-This means that from level 1-5 you can expect a compression level increase of a few percent.
+This means that from level 2-5 you can expect a compression level increase of a few percent.
+Level 1 is about 3% worse, as descibed above.

 # linear time compression